-A rotary cutter is used mainly by patchworkers for cutting fabric with a special quilitng ruler on a self-healing mat designed for the purpose.
+Using a rotary cutter for the first time can be a little daunting.
+A rotary cutter is a tool with a very sharp circular blade, mainly used by patchworkers for cutting fabric with a special quilting ruler on a self-healing mat designed for the purpose.
 They are predominantly used for cutting straight edges of fabric.
 In this article, we explore the tools you need and the correct, safe way of cutting fabric with this important piece of kit.

 You can purchase rotary cutters in four main sizes.
 The blade sizes that are generally available are 18mm, 28mm, 45mm and 60mm.
 A 45mm blade is probably the most useful if you only choose to have one rotary cutter in your sewing box.